AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

 >[!NOTE]
 >
->When you select a new filter, view or grouping from a list, that selection is retained even if you log out of Workfront or close your browser.
+>When you select a new filter, view or grouping from a list, that selection is retained even if you log out of [!DNL Workfront] or close your browser.

 The following are the elements of a list: